3 Data Points Business Leaders Should Know - The Vast IoT

 Within these verticals, this explosion of growth has been largely driven by the broader adoption of smart sensors connected to the IoT.
 Zion Market Research looked specifically at the IoT sensors market in its lengthy report released last year, and with a CGAR of 24%, sensors make up one of the fastest growing ‘Things’ markets on the B2B side of IoT.
 Within this market, nearly 80% of these sensors fall under pressure (36%), temperature (26.2%), or light (17.3%) categories, all of which are core operational components with the manufacturing, transportation, and utilities/energy industries.

-We'll be bringing you reports and insights from both the B2B and B2C spaces on the most exciting parts about the Internet of Things in 2018.
+We'll be bringing you reports and insights from both the B2B and B2C spaces on the most exciting parts of the Internet of Things in 2018.
 At TSL, we couldn't be more excited by the prospect of a world that is more connected, and we're looking forward to sharing our thoughts and research in the coming weeks.

 The time has never been better to look into investing in IoT solutions: Again, welcome to the hyperconnected world.